Parsifal-M/backstage-opa-plugins/plugins/permission-backend-module-opa-wrapper/README.md

 ## Configuration

 The OPA client requires configuration to connect to the OPA server.
-You need to provide the baseUrl and an entrypoint for the OPA server in your Backstage app-config.yaml file:
+You need to provide a `baseUrl` and an `entrypoint` for the OPA server in your Backstage app-config.yaml file:

 ```yaml
 opaClient: